RasaSap/MemeGenerator/README.md

 - Application saves meme images to database;
 - Application follows responsive design principles;
 - Spring used for backend;
-- JSP and Css used for frontend.
+- JSP and CSS used for frontend.